• English

 1. Stand, sit or lie down with a normal curve in your back.
 Close off and draw up around the urethra, vagina and anus.
 Hold for 10 seconds, then release.
 Build up slowly to repeat this action 5 to 10 times, 3 sessions each day.
 Note that lying down makes this movement easier as you don't have gravity to pull against so lying could be a good place to start; but be sure to challenge yourself as your muscle strength improves and progress to sitting and standing exercise.

 2. Don’t strain – even if all you are able to do is a gentle contraction, this is a great start.
 Trying too hard to contract your muscles could put too much stress on them and cause damage.
-The Kegel8 Biofeedback Pelvic Trainer can help with this as it gives you constructive feedback on how hard you are squeezing.

-4. If your pelvic floor is particularly weak (which it may well be after hysterectomy) you might struggle to do many kegels at first.
+4. If your pelvic floor is particularly weak (which it may well be after hysterectomy) you might struggle to do many Kegels at first.
 Don’t be discouraged!
 As with any exercise programme, it will take time to build up strength in your muscles.
 Just take things at your own pace and you will begin to see results.